 11He came to his own, and his own did not receive him.

-12But those who received him, to them he gave power to become sons of god, especially to those who believed in his name,
+12But to those who received him he gave power to become sons of god, especially to those who believed in his name,

 13those who are not of blood, nor of the will of the flesh, nor of the will of man, but born of god.

-14And the word became flesh and lived among us, and we saw his glory, a glory like that of the firstborn of the father, full of grace and truth.
+14The word became flesh and lived among us and we saw his glory; a glory like that of the firstborn of the father, full of grace and truth.

-16And of his fullness we have all received, grace for grace.
+16Of his fullness we have all received grace for grace.

-17For the law was given by Moses; but truth and grace came into being by Jesus, an anointed.
+17For the law was given by Moses, but truth and grace came into being by Joshua an anointed.

-18No man has ever seen god; but the firstborn of god, who is in the embrace of his father, he has declared him.
+18No man has ever seen god, but the firstborn of god who is in the embrace of his father has declared him.

-20And he confessed and did not deny it; but he declared, I am not an anointed.
+20He confessed and did not deny it, but he declared, I am not an anointed.

-21Then they asked him again, What then?
-Are you Elijah?
-And he said, I am not.
+21Then they asked him again, What then, are you Elijah?
+He said, I am not.
 Are you a prophet?
-And he said, No.
+He said, No.

 22Then they said to him, Who are you, that we may give an answer to those who sent us?
 What do you say concerning yourself?